DecisionsDev/odm-rpa-invoicing-sample/README.md

 Go to [invoicely.com](https://invoicely.com) and create an account

-### Create a Credential vault in IBM RPA Control Room
+### Create a Credential vault in your Automation Anywhere Control Room

 * Log in to Control Room
 * Go to the *Credential Manager* tab